 BEAR FEARFUL WHEN OTHERS ARE GREEDY, AND BE GREEDY WHEN OTHERS ARE FEARFUL

 One sign Mr. Buffett looks for is companies buying back their own shares.
-This usually means that the company’s management sees a bright future and also believes the company is seriously undervalued by the stock market.
-This is often a good omen and seen as a strong positive.
+This usually means that the company’s management sees a bright future and also believes the company is severely undervalued by the stock market.
+This is often a good omen and seen as a definite positive.

 18. Buy Simple Businesses